Fields

 | Required (Not Null) | Makes filling in the field mandatory. | Apply to essential fields such as "Name" and "Email". |

-4.2 Permissions and Visibility Control
+4.2 Permission and Visibility Control

 Defines where and how users interact with the data in this field.